Coping With Changes

 • A parent who is responsible for children, and possibly even sandwiched between caring for children and aging parents, has a tough job.

 • A senior, alone or with your significant other.
-You need to find ways to interact with others, like on Facebook, Zoom, or the telephone.
+You find ways to interact with others, like on Facebook, Zoom, or the telephone.

 There are new ideas and answers.
 We can find them.